thera2002/hangman/README.md

 # Hangman

 This Git repository was created for testing purposes, but the software in it is working.
-It is a small Javascript project that implements the well-known pun called the hangman.
+It is a small Javascript project that implements the well-known word game called the hangman.

 Hangman is a paper and pencil guessing game for two or more players.
 One player thinks of a word, phrase or sentence and the other(s) tries to guess it by suggesting letters within a certain number of guesses.